 How do we make sure we are providing high-quality care?

-Our Hand and Upper Extremity team has additional years of special training to treat infants, children and teens whose bodies are still growing and developing.
+The Hand and Upper Extremity doctors participating in our Fracture Care Program have additional years of special training to treat infants, children and teens whose bodies are still growing and developing.

 - Children’s works with six pediatric hand surgeons.
 We work closely with these surgeons to treat patients and communicate with your family’s doctor.